38programmer61/MSThesisCode/nGram/README.md

 - Furthermore, the program uses some external libraries which are listed in "requirements.txt" file inside "src" folder.
 They ought to be installed.
 Doing it is actually simple.
 Start a terminal from "src" folder.
 Then run "pip install -r requirements.txt" to install them.
 - Lastly, you can run the code by using "python main.py" command after setting the desired n value in the code by using "largest_value" variable and choosing if it will train from scratch by using "WILL_TRAIN_FROM_SCRATCH" variable.

-**Note:** The execution time for the code is in terms of hours and it requires serious amount of memory usage.
+**Note:** The execution time for the code is about an hour and it requires some amount of memory usage.
 In my case, however, 16GB of RAM was sufficient

 Musa Nuri İhtiyar